Table of contents

 - Impact analysis with CMDBs and cloud assets

 - Make better, fact-based decisions with Virima for Cloud assets in CMDB

 Are you planning a move to the cloud, or have you already made the move and now want to make the most of it?
 No matter which stage you are in, you need the right technology and tools to get going.

-But it is also important to note that the success of your cloud initiatives does not depend solely on the right technology but also people and process changes.
-With an accurate, well-maintained Configuration Management Database (CMDB) you can greatly reduce the risks of cloud transition and support your daily operations and maintenance processes.
+But it is also important to note that the success of your cloud initiatives does not depend solely on the right technology.
+But also people and process changes.
+With an accurate, well-maintained Configuration Management Database (CMDB), you can greatly reduce the risks of cloud transition.
+Also, support your daily operations and maintenance processes.

 A CMDB is a record of assets/resources, known as Configuration Items (CIs).
 The CMDB includes a different set of objects such as stakeholders, documentation, contracts, services, and devices.
-While the CMDB contains all important details of the CIs, it is becoming crucial to track the relationships between the CIs.
-Keeping track of the relationships among CIs is vital while performing any type of compliance reporting, troubleshooting efforts, or risk impact assessment.
+While the CMDB contains all the important details of the CIs, it is becoming crucial to track the relationships between the Cis in CMDB.
+Keeping track of the relationships among CIs is vital while performing CMDB compliance reporting, troubleshooting, or risk impact assessment.